Milky Way Satellite Census. IV. Constraints on Decaying Dark Matter from Observations of Milky Way Satellite Galaxies: Decaying Dark Matter Overview

 The lifetime of the DM decay sets the onset and rapidity of decays.
-For extremely short lifetimes compared to the age of the Universe, with $\tau\lesssim \mathcal{O}(\rm yr)$ \citep{Kaplinghat0507300}, decays before recombination can transition a fraction of the dark matter into a ``warm'' state by introducing an additional non-thermal velocity component; this can change the initial conditions for structure formation and increase the effective number of relativistic degrees of freedom in the early Universe (e.g., \citealt{2004.06114} and references therein).
-For decays that occur after recombination but on a shorter timescale than the age of the Universe, cosmological observables are generally affected by the resulting changes in DM composition at late times.
-For extremely long decay lifetimes---of order the age of Universe or longer---the observable impacts relative to a stable DM model are minimal.
+For extremely short lifetimes compared to the age of the universe, with $\tau\lesssim \mathcal{O}(\rm yr)$ \citep{Kaplinghat0507300}, decays before recombination can transition a fraction of the dark matter into a ``warm'' state by introducing an additional nonthermal velocity component; this can change the initial conditions for structure formation and increase the effective number of relativistic degrees of freedom in the early universe (e.g., \citealt{2004.06114} and references therein).
+For decays that occur after recombination but on a shorter timescale than the age of the universe, cosmological observables are generally affected by the resulting changes in DM composition at late times.
+For extremely long decay lifetimes---of the order the age of the universe or longer---the observable impacts relative to a stable DM model are minimal.
 Furthermore, note that the lifetime of the decay is occasionally parameterized according to the fraction of DM that has undergone decays by $z=0$ \citep[e.g.,][]{0005206,0305496}.

 The number of particles involved in the decay has several consequences for cosmological observables.
 By allowing for the parent particle to decay into $N$ products, it is possible to introduce up to $N$ new and potentially unique dark sector particles.
 The case of $N = 2$ allows for the decay products to take on a range of mass splitting values; our fiducial model (detailed below) is an example of such a decay in which one of the decay products is a dark radiation component, and the other is a massive particle of comparable mass to the parent particle.
 For $N > 2$, the complexity of the model increases (e.g., as in \citealt{1410.0683,1510.06026,2004.07709}), leading to cosmological signatures that are generally more difficult to disentangle than the $N=2$ case.